What is a practicum?

 - occasion an articulation of and reflection on the stakes and significance of publicly-engaged and applied forms of research, teaching, and/or professional service.

-All practica require documentation and assessment/critical reflection, as well as a moment of public presentation designed to engage other students enrolled in the certificate program, the university, and community members, as appropriate.
+All practica require documentation and assessment/critical reflection, as well as a moment of public presentation designed to engage other students enrolled in the certificate program, the university, and community members, as appropriate. **Fellows should create a HUM 602 portfolio in their CPS workspaces, in order to frame the significance of the work evidenced by particular practicum artifacts for specific audiences and publics, and provide their practicum advisor access to this portfolio for collaboration, feedback, and assessment purposes.**

 Examples of practica include: the piloting and assessment of a community-engaged research project; the development and assessment of a community-based learning course; an internship with an academic component; or the launch of a digital form of research designed for a wider public, among many other possibilities.

 Examples of artifacts that document the processes and/or outcomes of practica include: course websites, lesson plans, assignments, assessment or evaluation instruments and results, interview protocols, charettes, fieldnotes, reflective essays, video of a collaboratively-created performance, a qualitative GIS map, and an online exhibition, among many other possibilities.
-Fellows may wish to create a HUM 602 portfolio in their CPS workspaces, in order to frame the significance of the work evidenced by particular practicum artifacts for specific audiences and publics.

 Practica may overlap with theses or dissertations, but the artifacts they produce need to be distinct from them and self-contained.
 Fellows are encouraged to work together on collaborative projects.
 The 3-5 credit range for practica is intended to reflect differences among the goals and scope of various projects.